BreaBang/StoryApp/README.md

 <li>Image storage and the ability to add images.</li>
 <li>The ability to update your profile with additional information and to change the profile photo.</li>
 </ul>

-## Lessons Learned:

-**MVC**
-While building this app I learned a lot about MVC architecture structure and had the opportunity to see it in use first hand.
-We use Models, Views, Controlers and Routes to organize the code and keep things easy to understand and clean.
-I know in the future when I use this as a template to create something new, it will be easier to make changes without breaking everything.

-**Handlebars and Materialze**
-This was also my first time using Handlebars and Materialze.
-The Materialize framework was easy to work with and I am interest in seeing what else I can do with it.
-I've read Bootstrap has more users and is easier to troubleshoot because of that but have not had the opportunity to try it yet.

-Compared to my limited experience with EJS, I think Handlebars is a little easier to understand and I plan to try using it again in the future.

-**Method-Override**
-In this tutorial I leanred how to override forms to create PUT and DELETE requests using method-override.
-This is a useful way to get more out of forms.